gardener-attic/component-spec/doc/proposal/01-introduction.md

 formalisms, such tools must provide interfaces and implementations for all if them and data exchange becomes a nightmare.

 This problem becomes even harder if a software installation is build of different parts/components, each described with another formalism.
-OCM allows a uniform definition of such dependencies such that one consistent description of a software installation is available.
+OCM allows a uniform definition of such compositions such that one consistent description of a software installation is available.

 The OCM does not make any assumptions about the (**Todo: Is this really the case?**)